csburreson/stf/docs/test-writing-guide.md

 def test_fn(test, session, **kwargs):
     pass
 ```

-Test function with expected values
 *example tests are located in `STF_HOME/tests/`*

 ## Test Config

-A test config is a JSON file.
-Your test should use a config for inputting
+A test config is a JSON file which consists of an outer object (dictionary) with three keys: `args`, `expectedValues` and `config`.

-parameters that may change depending on when and where your test is run.
+Each of these keys holds another object/dict of keys pointing to any valid JSON type.

-Config files are used to pass parameters into a test or validate measurements
+Config files are used to pass parameters into a test (`args`), validate measurements
-made during testing or set test configuration options (timeout_s, iceboot
+made during testing (`expectedValues`) or set test configuration options
-settings)
+(`config`) like test timeouts with `timeout_s` or iceboot settings with `iceboot`, etc.

 You *should* use a config file, even if it's blank.

-If your test really really does not need a config, use the `stf.NOCONFIG` option.
+If your test really really does not need a config, use the `stf.NOCONFIG` option for the `config_file` parameter to `.register`.

 *NOTE* Currently a config also allows you to override iceboot options, but this feature may go away